pauwei/git-tutorial/README.md

 1. Initialize a local git repository via `git init`
 2. Add the files that you want either via `git add [FILENAME]` or `git add *`
 3. Commit the files with message about your commit `git commit -m "[YOUR MESSAGE]"`
->[OPTIONAL] The industry standard is to change branch from master to main here
+> \*OPTIONAL\* The industry standard is to change branch from master to main here
->If you choose this, an additional command of `git branch -M main` **If you get author unknown error**, please follow the set author section [here](#setting-author)
+> If you choose this, an additional command of `git branch -M main`

+**If you get author unknown error**, please follow the set author section [here](#setting-author)
-4. Link the remote repository with your local repository `git remote add origin [HTTP Link]`
+4. Link the remote repository with your local repository `git remote add origin [HTTPS Link]`
->HTTP Link can be copied on your Code Tab on Github either under Green Code Button or just as the link
+> HTTPS Link can be copied on your Code Tab on Github either under Green Code Button or just as the link
 5. Push your local repository to your remote repository `git push -u origin master`
->[OPTIONAL] If you use this option for main branch, the command is `git push -u origin main`
+> \*OPTIONAL\* If you use this option for main branch, the command is `git push -u origin main`
 6. Reload your page on GitHub to see the code you pushed

 ## Second Commit
+### Add a change to your file
+1. Either open up the file you wish to change in IntelliJ or some other editor
+2. Make a slight change to show that the file has been changed

 ### Running git for the second time
 1. Open Git Bash on Windows or Terminal on Mac if you do not already have it open
 2. Add the files that you have changed via `git add [FILENAME]` or `git add *`
 3. Commit the files with a message via `git commit -m "[YOUR MESSAGE]"`
 4. Push your files onto the remote repository `git push`
+5. Reload your page on GitHub to make sure that the new changes have been updated

 ## Adding contributors

 1. Go to `Settings` Tab within your repository
->This should be on the same row as Code Tab
+> This should be on the same row as Code Tab
 2. Got to `Manage Access`
 3. Under `Manage Access`, click on `Add people`
 4. Add the Github username of your TA